bytecodealliance/wasmtime/.github/ISSUE_TEMPLATE/fuzzbug.md

 ---
 name: Fuzz Bug Report
-about: Report a fuzz bug in wasmtime or cranelift
+about: Report a fuzz bug in Wasmtime or Cranelift
 title: '<target> fuzzbug: '
 labels: bug, fuzz-bug
 assignees: ''